EDUCBA Logo

 AutoFilter in Excel

-IAutofilter in excel allows us to filter the data on various criteria but not limited to Equal to, Greater than, Greater than or equal to, Contains and Does not contain.
+IAutofilter in Excel allows us to filter the data on various criteria but not limited to Equal to, Greater than, Greater than or equal to, Contains, and Does not contain.
 And there are 2 ways to enable this.
-First is by pressing short cut keys Shift + Ctrl + L together and choosing the relevant filter criteria from the drop-down menu list.
-And other is by enabling the filter from the Data menu tab and then selecting the appropriate criteria from that dropdown.
+First is pressing the shortcut keys Shift + Ctrl + L together and choosing the relevant filter criteria from the drop-down menu list.
+And another is by enabling the filter from the Data menu tab and then selecting the appropriate criteria from that dropdown.

 Excel AutoFilter Step

-The shortcut key for applying a filter is CTRL+SHIFT+ L, where it applies a filter for the entire spreadsheet.
+The shortcut key for applying a filter is CTRL+SHIFT+ L, which applies a filter for the entire spreadsheet.

 How to Use AutoFilter in Excel?